-The CBFWA technical committees have identified specific projects and tasks that represent critical needs that should be funded in addition to the province level recommendations.
-We request that the Northwest Power and Conservation Council (NPCC or Council) support the attached recommendations that are based on the best judgment and fish and wildlife management responsibilities of CBFWA Members.
+Although we respect the decisions and recommendations of the provincial groups, we request that the Northwest Power and Conservation Council (NPCC or Council) support the attached recommendations that are based on the judgment and fish and wildlife management responsibilities of CBFWA Members.
 We also request that the NPCC collaborate with CBFWA and the Bonneville Power Administration (BPA) to identify additional funds to implement the projects listed.
-This is important in the implementation of the Subbasin Plans and the Fish and Wildlife Program.
-Dr. Tom Karier, NPCC August 11, 2006 Page 2 of 37 DRAFT
+This is important to more fully implement the Subbasin Plans and the Fish and Wildlife Program.